rolling-scopes-school/tasks/react/modules/tasks/final.md

   }
   ```

-### History
+### History and analytics

 - This route should be private.
-- History code should be lazy-loaded (so unauthenticated user won't download the code).
+- History and analytics code should be lazy-loaded (so unauthenticated user won't download the code).
+- The section should be server-side generated: all request history and analytics are aggregated and rendered on the server, then sent to the client for display.
-- History section should display request using links, on clicking on the link, user should be navigated to the respective section (RESTful client).
+- The section should display requests using links, on clicking on the link, user should be navigated to the respective section (RESTful client).
+- All request history and analytics information must be loaded from Firebase/Supabase for the logged in user.
+The information is written to the database from the server side after each request.
+- The following parameters must be stored for each request:
+  - **Request Duration (Latency):** Time taken from sending the request to receiving the response.
+  - **Response Status Code:** HTTP status code (e.g., 200, 404, 500) for each request.
+  - **Request Timestamp:** When the request was made (date and time).
+  - **Request Method:** GET, POST, PUT, DELETE, etc.
+  - **Request Size:** Size of the request payload (in bytes).
+  - **Response Size:** Size of the response payload (in bytes).
+  - **Error Details:** If the request failed, log the error message or type (timeout, network error, etc.).
+  - **Endpoint/URL:** The endpoint that was called (for grouping and analysis).
-- All the requests should be saved in the local storage on submit, history section should show requests sorted by the time of their execution.
+- The section should show requests sorted by the time of their execution.
-- History section should not contain variables.
-If the variables have been used in the request, replace them with the respective values.
+- The section should not contain variables, because information should be recorded from the server side.
 - After navigating to the respective section, all the functional fields (URL, method selector, headers, body, values) should be restored.
-Please, mind this when saving the request in the local storage to ensure that all the required data will be saved.
+Please, mind this when saving the request in the database to ensure that all the required data will be saved.
-- If there are no requests in the local storage, show message to the user, e.g. "You haven't executed any requests yet", "It's empty here.
+- If there are no requests in the history, show message to the user, e.g. "You haven't executed any requests yet", "It's empty here.
 Try those options:" and give links to the RESTful client.

-#### History template.
+#### History and analytics template.
 No requests

 ```
 +----------------------------------------------------+